-One of the smaller wholly black Macrophya species.
+One of the smaller, predominantly black, Macrophya species.
 This species has white marks on the sides of the apical margins of the tergites and the sternites.
 The stigma is pale-centred but with dark margins.
 The head is shining with sparse punctures.

 Larvae are free feeding on crane's-bills.

 Distribution: England, Scotland

 Plant associations: Geranium spp. (crane's-bills)